On the iterated estimation of dynamic discrete choice games: Results for -MD estimation

 If $k=K$, exit the algorithm.
 If $k<K$, go to (b). \item[(b)] Estimate $P^{\ast }$ with the $k$-step estimator of the CCPs, given by

 Then, increase $k$ by one unit and return to (a). \end{itemize} \end{itemize}

 The implementation of the $K$-MD estimator requires several choices: the number of iteration steps $K$ and the associated weight matrices $\{ \hat{W}_{k}:k\leq K\}$.
-We note that the sequence of weight matrices does not affect the $K$-MD estimator in the special case with $ d_\alpha = d_P$, although in a typical application it is much more common to have $ d_\alpha<d_P$.
+We note that the sequence of weight matrices does not affect the $K$-MD estimator in the special case with $ d_\alpha = d_P$, although, as already mentioned, it is far more common for applications to have $ d_\alpha<d_P$.
 Also, note that the least squares estimator in \cite{pesendorfer/schmidt-dengler:2008} is a particular case of our $1$-MD estimator with $\hat{P}_{0}=\hat{P}$.
 In this sense, our $K$-MD estimator can be considered as an iterative version of their least squares estimator.
 The primary goal of this section is to study how to make optimal choices of $K$ and $\{ \hat{W}_{k}:k\leq K\}$.

 To establish the asymptotic properties of the $K$-MD estimator, we add the following assumption.

 \begin{assumptionA}[(Weight matrices)] For every $k\leq K$, $\hat{W}_{k}\overset{p}{\to}W_{k}$ and $W_{k} \in \mathbb{R}^{d_P \times d_P}$ is positive definite and symmetric. \end{assumptionA}